the primary brain

 Using Mega Blocks to Form Words

 I put these blocks in a center to help my students use a tactile material to form a word.
 For this activity, my students focused on forming i_e words.
 They had to use four letters to form each word and place on the base.
 They recorded their words on primary lined writing paper.
-Click here to grab this Mega Blocks 80-Piece set on Amazon.
 This was the perfect set for my class since it came with lots of standard blocks that click together.

 Long I Cut and Sort